Xen192/chrome-auto-fullscreen/README.md

 You can customize the extension by modifying the following parameters in `content.js`:

-- `TRIGGER_HEIGHT`: Distance from the top of the screen that triggers fullscreen exit (default: 10 pixels)
+- `triggerHeight`: Distance from the top of the screen that triggers fullscreen exit (default: 10 pixels)
-- Delay before re-entering fullscreen mode (default: 100ms)
+- `reEnterDelay`: Delay before re-entering fullscreen mode (default: 100ms)
-- Initial fullscreen delay after page load (default: 500ms)
+- `initialLoadDelay`: Initial fullscreen delay after page load (default: 500ms)
+- `edgeTriggerWidth`: Distance from left/right edge that triggers navigation (default: 15 pixels)
+- `edgeHoverDelay`: Time to hover on edge before navigation triggers (default: 250ms)

 ## Usage

 1. Click the extension icon in your Chrome toolbar to open the popup
-2. Use the toggle switch to enable or disable the functionality
+2. Use the toggle switches to enable or disable features:
+   - **Fullscreen Mode**: Automatic fullscreen management
+   - **Auto Focus New Tabs**: Automatically focus newly opened tabs
+   - **Edge Navigation**: Navigate back/forward using screen edges
-3. When enabled:
+3. When Fullscreen Mode is enabled:
    - The browser will automatically enter fullscreen mode
    - Move your mouse to the top of the screen (within 10 pixels) to exit fullscreen
    - Move your mouse away from the top to return to fullscreen mode
+4. When Edge Navigation is enabled:
+   - Hover your mouse on the left edge of the screen for 250ms to go back
+   - Hover your mouse on the right edge of the screen for 250ms to go forward

 ## Technical Details